tkeskita/unstructured_grids/README.md

 - Deletion of selected cells to carve voids into the domain.

-- Extrusion of new cells (one or several layers) from selected faces.
+- Extrusion of new cells (one or several layers) from selected faces (to be improved still, now quite slow).

 ## Installation